 Employee engagement is monitored through the Brambles Employee Pulse Survey.
-The confidential survey is conducted biannually and is offered to employees in both web and paper-based formats.
+The confidential survey is usually conducted bi-annually and is offered to employees in both web and paper-based formats.
+During FY20 the usual survey was carried out in the first half of the year, but due to Covid-19 the survey in the second half of the year the survey was changed to focus on the effects of Covid-19 on employees.
 The results of that survey are communicated to employees.
-Data is used to track progress from previous surveys, measure Brambles against internal and external best practice and identify key actions for improvement.
+Data is used to track progress from previous surveys, measuring Brambles against internal and external best practice and identifying key actions for improvement.